Buffalo, Rochester and Pittsburgh Railway: Coal

 Part of Yates' contribution to the BR&P's ability to haul coal was the extension of the line north from Lincoln Park through Rochester up to the coal dock it built at the mouth of the Genesee River in 1896.
 With an initial capacity of 4,000 tons a day, it was expanded in 1909 and 1913.
 To get coal to Canada, the BR&P arranged a cross-lake ferry service with the Grand Trunk Railway.
-This service was highly successful, carrying passengers and coal cars to Cobourg and other lake destinations.
+This service, which began operation in 1907, was highly successful, carrying passengers and coal cars to Cobourg, where the ferried train cars could connect with the Grand Trunk for further Canadian destinations.
+The office of the Port Collector for Rochester, held by George F. Roth in the first years of the ferry, had to accommodate the increase in business, and the fact that the ice-breaking ferry continued operation during winter months.
 By 1913, over a million tons of coal a year passed through the Rochester coal dock.

 As the national economy grew, more and more coal mines were developed along the BR&P routes.
 In fact, the new Indiana Branch soon yielded the greatest traffic volume as mines opened in the area south of Punxsutawney.
 By the 1920s, coal trains averaged 3,750 tons, requiring considerably better motive power than the archaic Consolidations of the earlier era.
 However, long coal drags with one or two Mallets at the head did not last forever.
 In the first quarter of the new century, the market share held by the comparatively costly union-made coal of Pennsylvania was driven down by the cheaper coal from the non-union mines of Kentucky and West Virginia.
 The companies of the Pittsburgh Coal District sought federal regulation of coal industry wages but lost.
 In a series of moves to protect themselves, the coal companies transferred to the BR&P not only the short-line railroads they'd built themselves but also the Genesee Coal Dock facility.
 This had the effect of improving the coal companies' fiscal performance, but it effectively hung an anchor on the railroad's neck as it swam in deeper and deeper waters.

 The headquarters of both the Buffalo, Rochester and Pittsburgh Railway and the Rochester and Pittsburgh Coal and Iron Company were in the elegant building on Main Street West in Rochester, and the bitter arguments between William Noonan, the head of the railway, and L W Robinson, the head of the coal company, became the stuff of local legend.
 In the end, both companies lost.
 The railroad disappeared into the B&O, and the coal company, which survived at least until 1981 in dramatically reduced size, is today no longer to be found in Rochester.